Wondering how to keep apples from browning in the lunchbox? Look no further – here are three ways to keep sliced apples fresh!

 More healthy lunch ideas with fruit

-While the possibilities are truly endless those are a few of my absolute top healthy lunch ideas using fresh apples, berries and other fruits.
+While the possibilities are truly endless, some of my absolute top healthy lunch ideas using fresh apples, berries, and other fruits are Rainbow Fruit Skewers, Fruit & Yogurt Parfait, and Strawberry Fruit Leather!

 Very nice video I like it